chanzuckerberg/shasta-docs/README.md

+**This project is abandoned and deprecated.**

+Please refer to the [Shasta repo fork](https://github.com/paoloshasta/shasta) for documentation related to Shasta.

+---

 # Shasta Github Pages site

 This repo contains source for Github Pages containing user guides and tutorials related to the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.

 For the Shasta man pages and algorithmic overview, please see the [Shasta documentation](https://chanzuckerberg.github.io/shasta/).